CReina22/ELEC0138_Group7/backend/README.md

 Two certificates are provided for this example.
 The password is "12345678".
 To use these certificates, you must run the website on Firefox or a broswer than supports .pck12 files:

-- backend\Client Certificates\Real_Client_Cert.pcks12 - A certificate signed by the CA and holds the correct private key.
+- ELEC0138_Group7\Client Certificates\Real_Client_Cert.pcks12 - A certificate signed by the CA and holds the correct private key.
 This will allow you to enter the website and the API.

-- backend\Client Certificates\Client_Cert_Wrong_Private_Key.pcks12 - A certificate signed by the CA but does not hold the correct private key.
+- ELEC0138_Group7\Client Certificates\Client_Cert_Wrong_Private_Key.pcks12 - A certificate signed by the CA but does not hold the correct private key.
 This will deny you access to the website and API.

 Presenting a certificate not signed by the root CA (backend\Certificates\root.pem) denies access to the website and API.